animatlabs/animatlabs.github.io/_drafts/2026-03-23-htmx-dotnet.md

 }
 ```

-`GetPropertyOrDefault` in `RestoreAsync` checks if a charge happened.
-No charge, no refund.

-## Server-Rendered HTML Over SSE
+In `RestoreAsync`, it checks if a charge actually happened via `GetPropertyOrDefault`.
+No charge means no refund (the kind of detail that breaks things in production if you skip it).

-Each step becomes a `<div>` with a status label:
+Each step event becomes plain HTML:

 ```csharp
 static string BuildStepHtml(WorkflowEvent evt)